-Considering that PSAPs, car manufacturers (Original Equipment Manufacturers – OEMs) and operators have concerns regarding regulatory certainty on the use of numbers for eCall, this Recommendation will provide guidance to administrations on how to address these concerns.
-This Recommendation will also take into account the use of eUICC technology [2] for eCall.
+Considering that PSAPs, OEMs and operators have concerns regarding regulatory certainty on the use of numbers for eCall, this Recommendation will provide guidance to administrations on how to address these concerns.
+This Recommendation will also take into account the use of eUICC technology [3] for eCall.

 Numbering related concerns with eCall also include roaming and so called permanent roaming issues in light of the EU's roaming regulation and life cycle management of numbering resources in the event of a vehicle being written off or reaching end of life naturally (number recycling).